Debraheem/Massive_star_binaries/Lab1.md

 |If the command doesn't work, make sure to update your MESA SDK. |

 <details>
-<summary>Answers: An example pgstar produced from the case 1 in the table above</summary>
+<summary>Answers: An example pgbinary produced from the case 1 in the table above</summary>

 <video width="640" height="480" controls>
   <source src="Figures/case_1.mp4" type="video/mp4">